-- a) No weapons of any kind are permitted in the building. - b) Students are not permitted to leave school property without teacher approval.

-- c) Students are not permitted to leave at lunch time and eat elsewhere except for planned class trips. - d) Emergency plans are practiced on a regular basis so that in the case of fire, severe weather, an intruder, environmental emergency, or other similar event, our staff and students will be equipped to safely work through the situation. - e) Emergency drills are posted on the school website after they are completed. - f) In the event of an emergency, please wait to be contacted by school personnel via text, email, or phone call before coming to school.
+- a) No weapons of any kind are permitted in the building. - b) Students are not permitted to leave school property without teacher approval. - c) Students are not permitted to leave at lunch time and eat elsewhere except for planned class trips. - d) Emergency plans are practiced on a regular basis so that in the case of fire, severe weather, an intruder, environmental emergency, or other similar event, our staff and students will be equipped to safely work through the situation. - e) Emergency drills are posted on the school website at the beginning of each school year. - f) In the event of an emergency, please wait to be contacted by school personnel via text, email, or phone call before coming to school.